Nedgroup Investments to host discussion on the effects of new regulation on retirement funds

 On May 31, Nedgroup Investments’ Engage, in association with Business Day, will bring together key stakeholders of the government, business, the regulator and retirement funds, to unpack the retirement fund default regulation and its effect on retirement funds, and highlight collaborative opportunities for SA.

-Speakers at the event include Mark Barnes, CEO of the South African Post Office; Leon Campher, CEO of the Association for Savings and Investment SA; Muvhango Antoinette Lukhaimane, pension fund adjudicator; Olano Makhubela from the Treasury; Karthi Pillay, specialist in retirement fund governance at Telkom Retirement Fund; Bushkar Latchman, independent principal officer; and a special guest representing the public sector, to be announced.
+Speakers at the event include Mark Barnes, CEO of the South African Post Office; Leon Campher, CEO of the Association for Savings and Investment SA; Muvhango Antoinette Lukhaimane, pension fund adjudicator; Olano Makhubela, deputy executive officer of retirement funds at Financial Sector Conduct Authority; Karthi Pillay, specialist in retirement fund governance at Telkom Retirement Fund; Bashkar Latchman, independent principal officer; and a special guest representing the public sector, to be announced.

 Panel discussions will centre on the following topics: